 4. Install Security

 If you want security, a system is a small price to pay.
-A favorite from road dwellers is the Simply Safe Security system – although it does require an internet connection, there is no wiring or contract required.
+A favorite for many road dwellers is the Simply Safe Security system — although it does require an internet connection, there is no wiring or contract required.
 You can install an alarm system for doors as well as indoor and outdoor cameras.
-A full security kit comes with a $410 price tag but the peace of mind it will provide you and your family is priceless.
+A full security kit comes with a high price tag but the peace of mind it will provide you and your family is priceless.

 Many RV owners choose to set up their security by adding motion detector lights.
 When motion is detected in the region around your rig, the lights come on and stay on for a period of time.
 Lights should be placed all around your camper as well as at the door and the corners of your rig.
 RV security can include alarms can as well.
 Just remember, if you are in the woods you may also scare your neighbors if the siren starts blaring.